Grandfather clock

 8-day longcase clock.
 This example dates back to 1700 and the case to late 19th – early 20th century.
 The original dial of this clock was replaced by a brass dial with Tamil numerals, perhaps around the same time as the case.
 The original long-case was also replaced by a mandapa-shaped wooden carved case done in South Indian style.
 The front and the side panels are done in metal repoussé work with floral meanders.
 The lower part of the case depicts mythological scenes and the case was manufactured at the Madras School of Arts.
 This clock is on display in The Prince of Wales Museum in Mumbai and was donated by Dorab Tata.

 A grandfather clock (also a longcase clock, tall-case clock, grandfather's clock, hall clock or floor clock) is a tall, freestanding, weight-driven pendulum clock, with the pendulum held inside the tower or waist of the case.
-Clocks of this style are commonly 1.8–2.4 metres (6–8 feet) tall with an enclosed pendulum and weights, suspended by either cables or chains, which have to be occasionally calibrated to keep the proper time.
+Clocks of this style are commonly 1.8–2.4 metres (6–8 feet) tall with an enclosed pendulum and weights, suspended by either cables or chains, that have to be occasionally calibrated to keep the proper time.
 The case often features elaborately carved ornamentation on the hood (or bonnet), which surrounds and frames the dial, or clock face.

 The English clockmaker William Clement is credited with developing the form in 1670.
 Pendulum clocks were the world's most accurate timekeeping technology until the early 20th century.
-Further, longcase clocks, due to their superior accuracy, served as time standards for households and businesses.
+Furthermore, longcase clocks, due to their superior accuracy, served as time standards for households and businesses.
 Today, they are kept mainly for their decorative and antique value, having been superseded by analog and digital timekeepers.